arungudelli/angularjswiki/content/en/angular/Creating-Progress-Spinner-in-Angular/index.md

 </app-mat-spinner-overlay>
 ```

-Progress Spinner displays the progress of an ongoing process by animating the indicator along a fixed invisible circular track in a clockwise direction

 In `mat-progress-spinner`, animation will happen along invisible circular track.

 What if we want to animate the progress on a visible circular track?